 Related: Mermaid Tail Calm Down Sensory Bottle

-Once you are happy with your falling heart sensory bottle, glue the lid on it, and give it to your children or your lover as a gift or just for fun–unless you’re keeping it for yourself! 😉 Scroll down to learn how to turn this fun DIY project into a homemade Valentine’s Day gift for someone you love!
+Once you are happy with your falling heart sensory bottle, glue the lid on it, and give it to your children or your lover as a gift or just for fun, unless you’re keeping it yourself!
+In the next section, learn how to turn this fun DIY project into a homemade Valentine’s Day gift for someone you love!

 Related: Love Bugs Craft